printers-for-people/catboat/docs/Code_Overview.md

 ## Coordinate Systems

-Internally, Klipper primarily tracks the position of the toolhead in cartesian coordinates that are relative to the coordinate system specified in the config file.
-That is, most of the Klipper code will never experience a change in coordinate systems.
+Internally, Kalico primarily tracks the position of the toolhead in cartesian coordinates that are relative to the coordinate system specified in the config file.
+That is, most of the Kalico code will never experience a change in coordinate systems.
 If the user makes a request to change the origin (eg, a `G92` command) then that effect is obtained by translating future commands to the primary coordinate system.

-However, in some cases it is useful to obtain the toolhead position in some other coordinate system and Klipper has several tools to facilitate that.
+However, in some cases it is useful to obtain the toolhead position in some other coordinate system and Kalico has several tools to facilitate that.
 This can be seen by running the GET_POSITION command.
 For example: